TheGrizzlyDev/rules_integration_tests/docs/design.md

 Though volume bindings seem impossible it is possible to copy from/to a running container.
 Regardless this may cause the default strategies of containerised DBs rather unusable since those normally use volume binding to bind migrations scripts to a specific location.
 Nothing stops us though from exposing a migration API that is a bit more explicit, but it will make it harder to create custom DB containers.

 # APIs and protocol

+The container-runner is a simple binary that starts a simple GRPC server.
+It can be started specifying a port and an address to bind to and killed like any other process.
+Everything else will work via grpc.

+# Automatically killing containers

+The container-runner process will always cleanup containers when not needed or when exiting as part of the cleanup.
+If the process were to exit abrouptly without being able to correctly clean after itself then the containers themselves will end up dying on their own after a certain timeout without receiving any message from the container-runner process.